 - GP practice

-The purposes for which data is used, and information about security, storage and processing, will be stated clearly in writing at the point of data collection.
+The purposes for which data is used, and information about security, storage and processing, will be stated clearly in writing at the point of data collection

-Email contact information is stored on the MailChimp platform.
+- The mother’s email contact information is collected for marketing and communication purposes via our “Friends of OBS” mailing list.
+This is optional and relies on explicit, opt-in consent at the point of data collection.
+Email contact information from families who have given consent is stored on the MailChimp platform and will not be shared outside OBS.
 Consent can be withdrawn and the record deleted at any time, by the service user directly, or at their request.

 Data security and storage limitation